3.12. Procedural Law

 Lore Rutz-Burri

 As noted above, procedural law governs the process used to investigate and prosecute an individual who commits a crime.
 Procedural law also governs the ways a person convicted of a crime may challenge their convictions.
-The source of procedural law includes the same sources of law you have just read about which govern substantive criminal law: the constitution, cases law or judicial opinions, statutes, and common law.
-Whereas most substantive criminal law is now statutory, most procedural law is found in judicial opinions that interpret the Fourth, Fifth, Sixth, Eighth and Fourteenth Amendment to the U.S. Constitution, the U.S. Code, and the state constitutional and legislative counterparts.
-Generally, the federal and state constitutions set forth broad guarantees (for example, the right to a speedy trial), then statutes are enacted to provide more definite guidelines (for example, the Federal Speedy Trial Act) and then judges flesh out the meaning of those guarantees and statutes in their court opinions.
+The source of procedural law includes the same sources of law you have just read about that govern substantive criminal law: the constitution, cases law or judicial opinions, statutes, and common law.
+Whereas most substantive criminal law is now statutory, most procedural law is found in judicial opinions that interpret the Fourth, Fifth, Sixth, Eighth, and Fourteenth Amendments to the U.S. Constitution, the U.S. Code, and the state constitutional and legislative counterparts.
+Generally, the federal and state constitutions set forth broad guarantees (for example, the right to a speedy trial), then statutes are enacted to provide more definite guidelines (for example, the Federal Speedy Trial Act), and then judges flesh out the meaning of those guarantees and statutes in their court opinions.

 Phases of the Criminal Justice Process

-The processing of a case through the criminal justice system can be broken down into five phases: investigative phase, the pre-trial phase, the trial phase, the sentencing phase, and the appellate or post-conviction phase.
+The processing of a case through the criminal justice system can be broken down into five phases: the investigative phase, the pre-trial phase, the trial phase, the sentencing phase, and the appellate or post-conviction phase.

 Investigative Phase

-The investigative phase is governed by laws covering searches and seizures (searches of persons and places, arrests and stops of individuals, seizures of belongings), interrogations and confessions, identification procedures (for example, line ups, showups, and photo arrays).
+The investigative phase is governed by laws covering searches and seizures (searches of persons and places, arrests and stops of individuals, seizures of belongings), interrogations and confessions, and identification procedures (for example, lineups, showups, and photo arrays).
 This phase mostly involves what the police are doing to investigate a crime.
-However, when police apply for a search, seizure or arrest warrant, “neutral and detached” magistrates (i.e., judges) must decide whether probable cause exists to issue search warrants, arrest warrants, and warrants for the seizure of property and whether the scope of the proposed warrant is supported by the officer’s affidavit (sworn statement).
+However, when police apply for a search, seizure, or arrest warrant, “neutral and detached” magistrates (i.e., judges) must decide whether probable cause exists to issue search warrants, arrest warrants, and warrants for the seizure of property and whether the scope of the proposed warrant is supported by the officer’s affidavit (sworn statement).
 When an individual is arrested without a warrant, judges will need to promptly review whether there is probable cause exists to hold them in custody before trial.

 Pretrial Phase